tribesports/tech_blog/source/_posts/2011-09-24-versioning-the-tribesports-api.markdown

     add :json do |json, options|
       json = json.to_json(options) unless json.kind_of?(String)
       json = "#{options[:callback]}(#{json})" unless options[:callback].blank?
-      self.content_type ||= Mime::JSON
+      self.content_type ||= MIME::JSON
       json
     end
   end
 end
 {% endcodeblock %}

 We can see the renderer is passed the resource (potentially as an already-JSON-encoded string) and a set of options.
 If the resource isn't already encoded, the renderer encodes it using the supplied options.
-It then wraps it in an optional callback, sets the response Mime type, and returns the output.
+It then wraps it in an optional callback, sets the response MIME type, and returns the output.
 So our custom renderer might appear as follows:

 {% codeblock lang:ruby %}
 # app/renderers/api_v1_renderer.rb
 ActionController::Renderers.add :api_v1 do |resource, options|
-  self.content_type = Mime::API_V1
+  self.content_type = MIME::API_V1
   self.response_body = resource.to_api_v1(options)
 end

 # app/controllers/application_controller.rb
-require_relative '../renderers/api_v1_renderer.rb'
+require_relative '../renderers/api_v1_renderer'

 class ApplicationController < ActionController::Base
   #...